-- Enhance and facilitate development in all domains: cognitive, language, affective, and physical. - Develop knowledge of self, others, and the physical and social world. - Develop attitudes that encourage life-long learning, such as curiosity, initiative, persistence, and self-confidence as a learner. - Develop thinking and problem-solving abilities. - Develop ability to express one's own and identify others' perspectives. - Develop ability to see adults as respectful, nurturing, supportive, responsible, and helpful resources. - Develop ability to relate body to objects and events in the environment. - Develop aesthetic appreciation. - Provide an opportunity for the children to become familiar with the staff and facilities which will be their school base during succeeding years.
+- Enhance and facilitate development in all domains outlined in the Early Learning and Development Standards. - Develop knowledge of self, others, and the physical and social world. - Develop attitudes that encourage life-long learning, such as curiosity, initiative, persistence, and self-confidence as a learner. - Develop thinking and problem-solving abilities. - Develop the ability to express one's own and identify others' perspectives. - Develop the ability to see adults as respectful, nurturing, supportive, responsible, and helpful resources. - Develop the ability to relate the body to objects and events in the environment. - Develop aesthetic appreciation. - Provide an opportunity for the children to become familiar with the staff and facilities which will be their school base during succeeding years.

 Provide an opportunity for school resource people to observe children and to provide services for those in need (speech, language, psychological, guidance etc.) A survey of support staff will be conducted each spring to monitor the needs of our stakeholders using Google forms.
 The survey will be sent to our contracted speech therapist, physical therapist, and occupational therapist along with the Educational Service Center's special education staff member.
-Results of survey will be shared with county educational service center, administration, and school board and used to determine the preschool programs Continuous Improvement Plan.
+Results of the survey will be shared with the county educational service center, administration, and school board and used to determine the preschool programs Continuous Improvement Plan.